Checkroth/strava-runmap/README.md

 To test this pelican plugin with a pelican project locally, you will need to connect your local version of the plugin with your local pelical project.

-This can be done by cloning this repository somewhere locally and configuring your pelican projects to include `/path/to/strava-runmap/pelican/plugins` in the `PLUGIN_PATHS` setting.
+This can be done by cloning this repository somewhere locally and configuring your pelican projects to include `/path/to/strava-runmap/pelican/plugins` in the `PLUGIN_PATHS` setting, and `strava_runmap` in the
+`PLUGINS` setting.

 ### Running Tests